antonschafer/languini-kitchen/README.md

 ## Training and Evaluating Models

-You can also train models on cloned languages or on French data as in the paper:
+You can also train models on cloned languages or on French data as in the paper.
+Note that the numbers may not match exactly as the code cleanup slightly altered the randomness, yet the trends should be consistent.

 ### Setup
 Setup the environment as described above and load and tokenize the datasets: